realbugdigger/MinesweeperHack/README.md

 ![Ghidra BitBtl](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/bitblt.png)

 ![draw_update](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/draw_update.png)
-Looking at the two cross refernces for BitBlt I see that the `FUN_010026a7` has some loop and I suspect that that is used for drawing tiles and minefield **only** at the start of the game so I'll rename it to `draw_initial`.
+Looking at the two cross refernces for BitBlt I see that the `FUN_010026a7` has some loop and I suspect that is used for drawing tiles and minefield **only** at the start of the game so I'll rename it to `draw_initial`.
-And the `FUN_01002646` which I will rename to `draw_update` I guess that is called when GUI update is needed (e.g. displaying mines, opening tiles or setting flags).
+And the `FUN_01002646` which I will rename to `draw_update`, I guess that is called when GUI update is needed (e.g. displaying mines, opening tiles or setting flags).

+### Debugger

 I'll put breakpoint at appropriate addresses in debugger and test my hipotesis.